-All references to Personnel Rules are specifically and only to the City of Lathrop Personnel Rules and Regulations adopted by Council Resolution No. 14-3778 on June 16, 2014.
+All references to Personnel Rules are specifically and only to the City of Lathrop Personnel Rules and Regulations adopted by Council Resolution No. 17-4312.
 To the extent any Personnel Rules and Regulations are adopted by Council Resolution after the effective date of this MOU, they require the meeting and conference with the SEIU on matters within the scope of representation prior to their adoption by Council and their binding of members of this Unit.
 Personnel Rules following this manner of adoption will then be binding on all members of this Unit even if the Rules are inconsistent with provisions of this MOU.